ronisaha/php-8-debian/README.md

 ### php-8-debain:dev or php-8-debain:dev-{php-version}
 This use the apache base image with xdebug enabled

+### php-8-debain:oci or php-8-debain:oci-{php-version}
+This use the fpm base image with oci8 extension enabled.

 ### php-8-debain:supervisor or php-8-debain:supervisor-{php-version}
-This use the fpm base image and set supervisor as entry point.
+This use the cli base image and set supervisor as entry point.
 Mount any supervisor config file as /etc/supervisor/conf.d/*.conf